Rsd and Neridronate

 RSD – What are the benefits of Neridronate treatment and why choose it

-Reflex sympathetic dystrophy (RSD) is a type of complex regional pain syndrome (CRPS).
+Reflex sympathetic dystrophy (RSD) is another common name for complex regional pain syndrome (CRPS).
 This condition occurs due to malfunctions of the sympathetic nervous system and the immune system.
 RSD causes severe pain in one or more limbs that lasts for months or longer.
 In general, the condition develops after an injury or other medical condition.
 RSD can lead to many physical and emotional symptoms.
-A variety of treatments are available for RSD, and it is important to be treated early to prevent worsening of symptoms.
+A variety of treatments are available for RSD, and it is important to be treated early to prevent the worsening of symptoms.

 RSD occurs at the ends.
-It most commonly affects the upper limbs, but can also be inserted into the lower limbs.
+It most commonly affects the upper limbs, but can also start in the lower limbs.
 In particular, you can experience RSD in: hands, fingers, arms, shoulders, legs, hips, knees.

-Symptoms include: stiffness, discomfort, pain or burning sensation, swelling, sensitivity to heat or cold, weakness, feeling of warmth to the touch, skin redness, skin pallor with a blue tone, sweating around the affected area, skin changes, in the affected area, muscle weakness, muscle spasms, muscle atrophy, joint pain and stiffness, changes in nails and hair Most symptoms begin where the condition is, but can spread as RSD progresses.
-You may have symptoms on the one hand, but you will notice them in the opposite limb when the condition worsens.
+Symptoms include: stiffness, discomfort, pain or burning sensation, swelling, sensitivity to heat or cold, feeling of warmth to the touch, skin redness, skin pallor with a blue tone, sweating around the affected area, skin changes, in the affected area, muscle weakness, muscle spasms, muscle atrophy, joint pain and stiffness, changes in nails and hair.
+Most symptoms begin where the condition is, but can spread as RSD progresses.
 Symptoms can start as mild and then become more severe, interfering with daily life.

 Your mental health can also be affected by RSD.
 You may experience anxiety, depression, or post-traumatic stress disorder related to the condition.